 Late game, you will go with your team, ward important team objectives like Dragon or Baron (Baron control is of high importance, use Vision Wards here) or splitpush most of the time.
 As the team's tank, you should always stay in range to help your team when a teamfight starts, as your team needs your CC and your tankiness, especially your carries need your protection.
 If I didn't mention before, you should be almost immortal at this stage of the game (If you aren't, you did something wrong).

-In a teamfight, you should Elastic Slingshot to knockup as many people as possible, then use Stretching Strike to slow them and/or Let's Bounce to knock them up again (don't forget to jump around between them to knockup as many people as possible).
+In a teamfight, you should Elastic Slingshot to knockup as many people as possible, then use Stretching Strikes to slow them and/or Let's Bounce to knock them up again (don't forget to jump around between them to knockup as many people as possible).
 During all time, spam Unstable Matter for more damage.

 When you have to decide your CC target, there are 2 viable possibilities, depending on your position.
 If you were initiating on the enemy team because you caught someone out of position or whatever, focus their carries first to cripple their damage output (ADC or APC depends on who is most fed, I tend to focus the APC first because the ADC's damage is often reduced via Exhaust by your support).